 The fundamentals of the Mahayana school are the Buddhas and the Bodhisattva (beings on their way to full Buddhahood).
 In this sense, the Mahayana school incorporated a vast number of deities residing in mythical places.

 This school recognises Siddartha Gautama (the original Buddha) as a superior being who achieved the highest enlightenment.
-But it also reveres several other Buddhas or, for them, gods, as we will see below.
+But it also reveres several other Buddhas or, for them, gods.
 These Buddhas are spiritual guides to those who seek the awakening of the mind.

 The Bodhisattvas are not only beings on a superior path to becoming enlightened by themselves.
 They also seek to liberate other sentient beings from the world’s suffering.
 And that’s why they’re also considered deities.